Zillow and Realtors group sued by online brokerage for alleged antitrust violations

 Rex says the shift to a “misleading and unflattering” tab on Zillow’s website has obliterated traffic to its listings and cost the company customers.

-Rex argues the separation will hurt competition and keep real estate commissions high.
+Rex argues that the separation will hurt competition and keep real estate commissions high.
 (While home sellers typically pay a commission of about 5% to 6%, split between the seller’s agent and buyer’s agent, Rex says its clients pay an average of 3.3%.)

 “The result is that REX’s listings are losing significant traffic, severely impacting REX’s reputation, and driving consumers away from REX and back into the MLS regime,” the complaint says.